 Your P60 is important.
 You need to keep it for at least two years in case you’re asked to complete a tax return (it may help you with other forms too).

-Alternatively, you can let us know of a change of address, by emailing the Helpline at firstname.lastname@example.org or calling 0800 012 1117.
-When contacting RPMI, please have your pension reference number to hand.
+Alternatively, you can let us know of a change of address, by emailing the Helpline at email@example.com or calling 0800 012 1117.
+When contacting Railpen, please have your pension reference number to hand.

-RPMI processes pension payrolls approximately two weeks before the payment date.
-Therefore if you change your bank or building society account, you should let RPMI have the details of your new account at least two weeks before your pension is due to be paid.
+Railpen processes pension payrolls approximately two weeks before the payment date.
+Therefore if you change your bank or building society account, you should let Railpen have the details of your new account at least two weeks before your pension is due to be paid.